Anthony Casso: Taking over the family with Amuso

-By November 1986, Corallo was sensing that the Commission Trial would result in a guilty verdict that would ensure the entire Lucchese leadership would die in prison.
-Wanting to maintain the family's half-century tradition of a seamless transfer of power, Corallo called both Casso and Amuso to Furnari's Staten Island home.
+By November 1986, Corallo was sensing that the Mafia Commission Trial would result in a guilty verdict that would ensure the entire Lucchese leadership would die in prison.
+Wanting to maintain the family's half-century tradition of a seamless transfer of power, he called both Casso and Amuso to Furnari's Staten Island home.
 Casso turned down the promotion to boss and instead suggested that Amuso be given the position.
 Amuso formally took over the family in 1987 and Casso succeeded Furnari as consigliere.
 Casso later took over the role of underboss in 1989 after Mariano Macaluso retired.

 In their new positions, Amuso and Casso shared huge profits from the Lucchese family's illegal activities.
-These profits included: $15,000 to $20,000 a month from extorting Long Island delivery and carting companies; $75,000 a month in kickbacks from eight air freight carriers operating in the New York area in exchange for no labor action from workers over their low benefits; $20,000 a week in profits from unlicensed video game machines set up in businesses with connections to the family; and $245,000 annually from a major family-owned concrete supplier.
-Amuso and Casso also split more than $200,000 per year from the Garment District protection rackets, as well as a cut of all the crimes committed by the family's soldiers.
+These profits included $15,000 to $20,000 a month from extorting Long Island delivery and carting companies, $75,000 a month in kickbacks from eight air freight carriers operating in the New York area in exchange for no labor action from workers over their low benefits, $20,000 a week in profits from unlicensed video game machines set up in businesses with connections to the family and $245,000 annually from a major family-owned concrete supplier.
+Amuso and Casso also split more than $200,000 per year from protection rackets in the Garment District, as well as a cut of all the crimes committed by the family's soldiers.

-In one instance, Casso and Amuso split $800,000 from the Colombo crime family for Casso's aid in helping them rob steel from a construction site at the West Side Highway in Manhattan.
+In one instance, Casso and Amuso split $800,000 from the Colombo crime family for Casso's aid in helping them rob steel from a construction site on the West Side Highway in Manhattan.
 In another instance, the two bosses received $600,000 from the Gambino family for allowing them to take over a Lucchese-protected contractor for a housing complex project on Coney Island.
-Casso also controlled Greek-American crime boss George Kalikatas, who gave Casso $683,000 in protection money in 1990 alone to operate a loan sharking, extortion and gambling organization in Astoria, Queens.
+Casso also controlled Greek-American crime boss George Kalikatas, who gave Casso $683,000 in protection money in 1990 alone to operate an extortion, loan sharking and gambling organization in Astoria, Queens.